patelkar92/mtc-infra-dev/README.md

-# mtc-infra-dev
+ # This is a dev Terraform is for infra developers.
-Terraform code for MTC
+ The infra was last modified by: Karan Patel